freelawproject/free.law/content/millions-of-new-short-form-case-names-now-on-courtlistener.md

 Title: Millions of New "Short Form" Case Names Now on CourtListener
 Date: 2015-12-11 12:36
 Author: mlissner
-Category: Announcements, API, Bulk Data, CourtListener, Data Wrangling, Juriscraper
+Tags: Announcements, API, Bulk Data, CourtListener, Data Wrangling, Juriscraper
 Status: draft

 While working on our new visualization project, we realized that we